worldofprasanna/worldofprasanna-old.github.io/_posts/2015-11-07-percentage-change-calculation.markdown

 categories: maths change-percentage
 ---

-Recently we calculated the increase in percentage for price between current month and previous month.
-It was a simple math and as an engineer the formula was on top of my head and coded it as below,
+Recently we calculated the increase in percentage for prices between current month and previous month.
+It was a simple math and as an engineer, the formula was on top of my head and coded it as below,

 {% highlight ruby %}
 percentage = (current_price - previous_price) * 100 / previous_price
 {% endhighlight %}

-This is straight forward and it says, how much is the change in price with respect to previous price.
+This is straight forward and it says, how much is the change in price with respect to the previous price.
 It worked like a charm till we faced the issue where previous_price was < 0.
-We simply ignored it as data issue as price can t be less than 0.
-But when we do the percentage in change for margin and other values where negative is allowed, our ship is destroyed.
+We simply ignored it as data issue as the price can t be less than 0.
+But when we do the percentage in change for margin and other values where negative is allowed, our ship was destroyed.
 Because math got weird with 0,

 eg:
 {% highlight ruby %}